Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-5.md

 ```

 ## Conclusion
 It's really awesome that we've got so far and implemented so many key features of Bitcoin!
-We've implemented almost everything outside networking, and in the next part we'll finish transactions.
+We've implemented almost everything outside networking, and in the next part, we'll finish transactions.

 Links: